cardano-foundation/hydra-voting-poc/README.md

 ![image](https://user-images.githubusercontent.com/335933/219307471-2b9a367c-2586-4fe5-92a7-97e582f35c12.png)

-- M2 - Using Partial Homomorphic Encryption tally the votes in such a way that each Hydra Head Operator cannot tally alone but all operators only can tally together
+- M2 - Since Catalyst votes are encrypted on jormungandr sidechain, we will be using Partial Homomorphic Encryption tally the votes in such a way that each Hydra Head Operator cannot tally alone but all operators only can tally together
 - M3 - Authentication for Hydra Head Operators via NFTs

 ### Deployment